Is becoming a volunteer something you’d like to achieve in a close future? Inma has just got interviewed by Volunteer Leaders. Check it out!

 What was your first experience as a volunteer and where?
 How has that contributed to your desire to continue volunteering long-term?

 I joined a workcamp in Germany back in 2001 with a national youth organization.
-Since then, I have found volunteering to be a great way to keep discovering our planet and its people – kind of travelling with a purpose.
+Since then, I have found volunteering to be a great way to keep discovering our planet and its people – kind of traveling with a purpose.

 You’ve volunteered in a variety of countries, including Iceland and Spain.
 Where are some other places you’ve volunteered?